Koushik-45/Compressive-strength-of-Concrete/README.md

 problems, particularly in nonlinear tasks.
-The machine learning model can obtain a solution to highly nonlinear complex problems with better efficiency by linking the provided input to the required output
+The machine learning model can obtain a solution to highly nonlinear complex problems with better efficiency by linking the provided input to the required output Three models were evaluated to determine their effectiveness: the Regression model, which yielded an R squared value of 0.55, indicating a moderate ability, the Decision Tree model, which improved performance with an R-squared value of 0.75, showcasing its strength in capturing non-linear relationships; and the Neural Network model, which achieved the highest accuracy with an R squared value of 0.87, demonstrating its superior capability in modeling complex patterns and interactions within the data.
+These results highlight the potential of neural networks for this task.